finalyards/probe-rs-remote/cross/README.md

 This releases some 9GB of your disk space.

 >Note: Why stop it first?
 Multipass 1.14 and 1.15 have suffered from issues when changing state of running images.
-Stopping it first is a measure of caution.
+Stopping it first is a pre-emptive measure.

 ## References